 Step 1: Create an account on conai.org

-The CONAI portal (portale.conai.org) handles registrations.
+Adhesion is handled through CONAI's website (www.conai.org), and declarations are later submitted via the dedicated declarations portal (dichiarazioni.conai.org).
 You will need to create a company account.
 The interface is primarily in Italian, so either work with an Italian-speaking compliance consultant or use browser translation tools carefully.
 Machine translation of legal forms is not reliable for making compliance decisions — use it to understand the process, not to submit data.

 Step 2: Provide your company details